ucgmsim/Pre-processing/bin_process/README.md

-# How to run a emod3d workflow on NIWA Fitzroy
+# How to run QuakeCoRE workflow on NIWA Fitzroy

 Log into Fitzroy.
 If you don't have an account, contact hpcf-admins@niwa.co.nz
 ```